-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the consolidated entity for the annual reporting period ended 30 June 2019.
-The consolidated entity's assessment of the impact of relevant new or amended Accounting Standards and Interpretations, most relevant to the consolidated entity, are set out below.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the consolidated entity for the annual reporting period ended 30 June 2020.
+The consolidated entity's assessment of the impact of relevant new or amended Accounting Standards and Interpretations, most relevant to the consolidated entity, is not material and have minimal impact on the financial statements.